“What’s an example of an ugly name?”

 “I guess,” Tori said, “The point of your story is that you’re entering dad stage now?”

 “Oh, no. I shall rage.
 Rage, rage against the dying of the twunk.”

 “Oh, it’s like the next level in the evolutionary stages of the gay twink.”

 “Is there, like, some online course about it I should take because I honestly don’t think this could get any more confusing?”

 “Good god, I hope so… Wait up!
 Where the fuck’s Megan?”

 A few days after, Ed actually did cross paths with Elijah again.
 They didn’t approach each other but at the back of his head, Ed muttered, “When you hear only what you want to hear, you’re not a person worth talking to.
 I have to delete you from my brain, El, because you are not someone good enough to emotionally invest in… Cao ni ma-therfuckers.”
 The irony was lost on him.

-For every Earnest Edwards, there are Elusive Elijahs.
+For every Over-Earnest Edwins, there are Over-Elusive Elijahs.
 For every Random Rams and Forgettable Fabios, there are Busy Bryans.
 (GOD BLEEESS!)

-Ed went home to Tori on that cloudy afternoon, watched some trash television, and slept like a goddamn log.
-At least this time, he no longer needed to drink himself to slumber.
+Ed went home to Tori on that cloudy afternoon, watched some trash television, then slept like a log.
+This time, he no longer needed to drink himself to slumber.
 Ed rested easy.
 That day was his day.
 Comfort had been elusive, but he finally jailed it to his gruesome chest.